Make Your Own DIY Ambisonic Soundfield Type Microphone

-Advertisement: If you're enjoying these pages and you have an interest in hobby type electronics or repair jobs, you might like to visit my UsefulComponents Etsy Shop where there are many difficult to find items, and my other website www.usefulcomponents.com, where there are details of some good radio and other kits.
-I've even got some Panasonic cardioid mic capsules bought a long time ago which are fresh from the Panasonic factory packaging.
+If you're enjoying these pages and you have an interest in hobby type electronics or repair jobs, you might like to visit my other website www.usefulcomponents.com, where there are details of some components for sale and good electronics kits.

 First off here we probably ought to say a little bit about trademarks and patents.